HIPAA Compliant AI Assistant: 2026 Buyer’s Guide & Checklist

 Performing Vendor Due Diligence

 Since there is no official government “HIPAA certification” for vendors, it’s up to you to perform due diligence.
-This means thoroughly vetting a potential AI partner’s security and compliance posture before signing a contract.
+The first step is ensuring they will sign a BAA.
+Beyond that, you need to vet their security and compliance posture thoroughly.

 Understanding Security Certifications (SOC 2, HITRUST, ISO 27001)